sumanbhattarai/isc2-cc/README.md

 For attackers, open ports like **3389** (RDP) and **80** (web server) represent potential targets.
 For security professionals, these results can guide decisions on whether these services should be exposed or if they need to be secured further.

+## 🔐 Vulnerability Scanners

+**Vulnerability scanners** go beyond simple port scans by delving into the details of services running on open ports and identifying known vulnerabilities associated with those services.
+These tools help in finding potential security weaknesses in a system, providing valuable **remediation information** for system administrators to patch vulnerabilities.
+However, in the wrong hands, this information can also serve as a roadmap for attackers.

+### 🛠️ **Nessus: A Popular Vulnerability Scanner**

+**Nessus** is a web-based vulnerability scanner that identifies potential vulnerabilities in a server.
+Here's a breakdown of how it works:

+- **Scanning Process**
+   Nessus scans servers for known vulnerabilities by using a database of vulnerability exploits and testing services that run on open ports.
+The scan results help administrators know where to focus their remediation efforts.

+- **Scanning Example**
+   When scanning a Windows server, Nessus typically reports:

+  - **Medium vulnerabilities** (those that require immediate attention)
+  - **Informational vulnerabilities** (less critical)

+  In this scenario, Nessus identified vulnerabilities related to SSL/TLS, including:

+  - An untrusted SSL certificate (self-signed).
+  - Medium-strength cipher suites.

+  These findings help administrators know exactly which areas to focus on to enhance security.

+- **Vulnerability Details**
+   Nessus not only reports the vulnerabilities but also provides detailed information on:
+  - **Detected cipher suites** that may be problematic.
+  - **Steps** to fix the issues, such as improving SSL/TLS configurations.

+By using a tool like Nessus, organizations can actively monitor their systems for vulnerabilities and take actionable steps to secure their infrastructure.

+### 🔒 **The Importance of Regular Scanning**

+Regularly running vulnerability scans with tools like Nessus ensures that potential risks are identified early and mitigated before they can be exploited.

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀